Capitalisk/capitalisk-website/src/pages/whitepaper.md

 ### 1.1 Overview

 Capitalisk (CLSK) is a general purpose token designed to promote the growth and adoption of an ecosystem of DEX markets and to promote collaboration between different DEX federations.
 It is also intended to serve as a fundraising platform (Decentralized Venture Capital) for newly listed tokens.
 Capitalisk's underlying technology should also serve as a blueprint for new sidechains.
-It is optimized for maximum compatibility with LDEX (https://ldex.trading/) and other federations built with the `lisk-dex` SDK.
+It is optimized for maximum compatibility with LDEX (https://ldex.trading/) and other federations built with the `capitalisk-dex` SDK.

 Capitalisk was designed from the ground up to have the following characteristics: